Brentford 2-2 Chelsea: Axel Disasi header rescues point for Blues and cancels out Yoane Wissa stunner

 Match report and free highlights as Nicolas Jackson heads in Chelsea opener from superb Malo Gusto cross; Mads Roerslev equalises early in second half before Brentford's Yoane Wissa scores brilliant overhead kick; Axel Disasi scores late header to earn Chelsea a point

-A late header from Axel Disasi rescued a 2-2 draw for Chelsea at Brentford after Yoane Wissa’s stunning overhead kick had given the hosts a second-half lead.
+A late header from Axel Disasi rescued a 2-2 draw for Chelsea at Brentford, but supporters turned against Blues manager Mauricio Pochettino.

 Chelsea looked to put their Carabao Cup final defeat further behind them having beaten Leeds in the FA Cup on Wednesday, and they were on course to do so when Nicolas Jackson deservedly headed them in front during the first half.

-Brentford had been hanging on for half-time but were transformed after the break, with Mads Roerslev pouncing in the box to equalise within five minutes before Wissa's brilliant acrobatic volley put them ahead.
+Brentford had been hanging on for half-time but were transformed after the break, with Mads Roerslev pouncing in the box to equalise within five minutes of the restart before Wissa's brilliant acrobatic volley put them ahead.

-Chelsea supporters began chanting against co-owner Todd Boehly, singing the name of Jose Mourinho and calling for Mauricio Pochettino to go, while Brentford looked to put the game to bed as Sergio Reguilon's header hit a post.
+Chelsea supporters began chanting against co-owner Todd Boehly, singing the name of Jose Mourinho and calling for Pochettino to go as Brentford looked to put the game to bed with Sergio Reguilon's header hitting a post.

 But Disasi had the final say, nodding home at a corner in the 83rd minute after Bees goalkeeper Mark Flekken had cheaply conceded the set-piece.
 Chelsea remain 11th in the Premier League while Brentford are six points above the relegation zone.